What does “ponikuta” mean?

 Do you get paid to blog?

 100% not, unless it says “Sponsored Post”.
-While I get most of my products FOC provided for reviews; I will only write reviews based on my honest opinion and if I like it.
-The ones that I don’t like often don’t make it to this blog.
+While I get most of my products provided for reviews; I will only write reviews based on my honest opinion and if I like it.
+The ones that I don’t like often don’t make it to the blog.

 Where else do you write?